Back to all blogs

 • Heat Sensitivity: Excessive sweating or feeling uncomfortably hot.

 • Heart Palpitations: A racing heart or a feeling of pounding in the chest.
+In severe cases, this can lead to atrial fibrillation, a specific type of irregular heart rhythm.

 Safety Note: If you experience sudden or severe symptoms, such as significant swelling of the lips, face, or throat, extreme difficulty breathing, a very rapid or irregular heartbeat, or collapse, you must seek urgent medical attention immediately by calling 999 or visiting your nearest A&E department.